jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-minionwaveinterval-description"></a>

 ### ✏ Description:
-Get or Set the minion wave interval (Times to spawn a minion.
-Usually 30s but for 15s in ARAM.)
+Get or set the minion wave spawn interval.
+Usually 30s, or 15s in ARAM.

 <a name="cmd-minionwaveinterval-parameters"></a>